 Affluent Americans are driving US economy and likely delaying need for Fed rate cuts

-- Older Americans, like Harris, are driving economic growth in the U.S. due to gains in the stock and housing markets, leading to increased consumer spending.
+- Older Americans, including Harris, are boosting the U.S. economy due to strong gains in stock and housing markets, leading to increased consumer spending.

 25 Articles